 All the key members of the Royal Family attended, including King George VI, Queen Elizabeth (the Queen Mother) and Princesses Elizabeth and Margaret.
-At the very first show The Queen won the pony and dogcart class.
-She has since entered many homebred horses and ponies in classes at the show and has been extremely successful.
+At the very first show The late Queen won the pony and dogcart class.
+She entered many homebred horses and ponies in classes at the show since and was extremely successful.

 The show was extended to five days in 1977.
 In 2018, Royal Windsor Horse Show celebrated 75 years.

-The Royal Windsor Horse Show club was formed 75 years.
+The Royal Windsor Horse Show Club was founded in 1944.
 Membership allows access to the Royal Windsor Horse Show club at the show which has its own restaurant, bar area and an outside lawn, all with views onto the Castle Arena.